Thanks to Our Issaquah Hard Surface Restoration Services, This Shower is Free of Stains and Looks Beautiful

 After the restoration, the shower looked amazing.
 Our techs invited the client to see the results.
 She was beyond thrilled when she saw all the stains were gone.
 Everything was pristine and renewed.
 She couldn't believe how gorgeous her shower looked.
 The owner was very happy with our team's performance and thanked them, stating that she would recommend Sir Grout Seattle to everyone she knows.

 Before leaving, our team took some time to give the owner some suggestions for more effective maintenance:

 - To prevent the accumulation of dirt and grime on the surface, set a weekly cleaning routine.
 For this task, use only pH-neutral, soap-free cleaners like Sir Grout's Natural Hard Surface Cleaner.
 Our product doesn't leave residues and won't cause damage.
-Its antimicrobial agent provides protection against bacteria and fungi.
+Its ingredients can help provide protection against bacteria and fungi.
 We do not recommend soap-based cleaners because they leave residues that seep into the grout lines and promote mold and mildew growth.
-Never use cleaners with acidic properties either.
+Never use cleaners with acidic properties, either.
 These products are harsh and can cause even more damage.

 - It is important to keep the shower dry and well-ventilated.
 Allow the moisture to flow freely by leaving the door ajar or a window open, especially after hot showers.
 This will prevent mold and mildew growth.
 To dry the surface, use a squeegee, a towel, or a terry cloth rag.
 Squeegeeing after every use is a great way to keep the surface free of dirt particles.